skellet0r/sphinxcontrib-vyperlang/docs/source/domain.rst

         .. vy:event:: Transfer

             :topic address sender: The account tokens originated from.
-            :topic address receiver: The account tokens were credited to.
+            :topic receiver: The account tokens were credited to.
+            :topictype receiver: address
             :data uint256 value: The amount of tokens transferred.

     This will render like this: